 Great East Window

-Above the pair of arches behind the high altar soars a splendid display of stained glass, the Great East Window.
+Above the pair of arches behind the high altar soars a splendid display of stained glass in the Great East Window.
 Much of this glass, including the nineteen figures, is medieval.